kootenpv/inthenews.io/README.md

-## PyTrending
+## inthenews.io

 The goal is to have one spot to get all the information we need to stay up to date with Python.
 Discover what is out there before anyone else!

 #### Work in Progress